jakehardy95/TechInterviewGuide/README.md

 # TechInterviewGuide
-This is a definitive/general guide for technical interviews in most big companies
+This is a short definitive/general guide for technical interviews in most big companies

 **Study material before applying/interviewing for jobs**